torbenschinke/wiz/README.md

 See the encryption chapter for the detailed specification of each encryption mode.

 ## Configuration node
 The wiz repository (as defined by the file) may include different properties.
 These properties are important to open the repository properly, e.g. picking the correct hash algorithm.
-This node must always be the second after the header.
+Also may contain persistent optional settings for tweaking.
+This node must always be the second after the header and located at file offset 0x1000.

 ```
        name                value        length         type